Lukalotr/Swatch-Board/README.md

 # Bulk File Filter

-Bulk File Filter is a script for bulk file filtering *by name*.
+Bulk File Filter is a script for file filtering *by name*.

 ## Installation